sairamchilaka/Responsive-Product-Preview-Card/README.md

 There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.

+## About the Solution

+The project is to built a product preview card.

+A card in which we have product and its specifications on a card format.

+On the left side of the card we have the image of the product.

+On the right side of the card we have the specifications of the product like description, brand, price, etc.

+If we opened the website on the desktop.

+On the top of the card we have the image of the product.

+On the bottom of the card we have the specifications of the product like description, brand, price, etc.

+If we opened the website on the mobile.

+Here, we use HTML and CSS because we are creating a static web page.

+As the solution needs the structure we have used HTML and CSS for the styling of the webpage.

+Coming to the styling we used the FLEX-BOX to fulfilling the requirements.

 ## Screenshot

 #### Desktop View